letsencrypt/pebble/README.md

 ## Limitations

 Pebble is missing some ACME features (PRs are welcome!).
-It does not presently support the "orders" field of account objects, subproblems, pre-authorization or external account binding.
+It does not presently support subproblems, pre-authorization or external account binding.
 Pebble does not support revoking a certificate issued by a different ACME account by proving authorization of all of the certificate's domains.

 Pebble does not perform all of the same input validation as Boulder.
 Some domain names that would be rejected by Boulder/Let's Encrypt may work with Pebble.